regolith-linux/regolith-linux.github.io/index.md

 title:
 lang: en
 ---
-Regolith is a unique desktop environment that ditches the cruft of Windows and Mac clones to provide a productive and beautiful place to get work done.
+Regolith is a unique desktop environment that ditches the cruft of Windows and Mac knockoffs to provide a productive and beautiful place to get work done.
 Built on top of Ubuntu and GNOME, Regolith stands on a stable, well-supported, and consistent foundation.

 <a href="/assets/screenshot-intro.png"><img class="screenshot" alt="Intro Screenshot" src="/assets/screenshot-intro.png"/></a>